usnistgov/SpectrumBrowser/README.md

 <h3> Run it </h3>

 Populate the database.
 I will assume you are using a unix shell.
 If you are using a Windows Shell, please use equivalent commands.

+Start the mongo database server

     cd SpectrumBrowser/flask
     mkdir -p data/db
     mongodb -dbpath data/db
     (wait till it initializes and announces that it is ready for accepting connections)

+Populate the DB with test data

     cd SpectrumBrowser/flask/data
     python populate_db.py -data LTE_UL_bc17_ts103b.dat
     This will run for a while ( about 5 minutes)
+    (this file is not on github - too big.
+Ask mranga@nist.gov when you are ready for this step.)

+Start the development web server (only supports http)

     cd SpectrumBrowser/flask
     python flaskr.py

 point your browser at http://localhost:5000
 Log in as guest (no password).

-<h2> NOTE </h2>
+<h2> LIMITATIONS </h2>

+There are several limitations at present.
 This project (including this page) is in an early state of development.
+Currently, I am only generating client side JavaScript for Firefox and Chrome (in order to save development time).
+The final version will remove this restriction.
+There is no https support for the development web server.
+We will add https support using an apache httpd front end.

 <h2>Copyrights and disclaimers </h2>
+Python copyrights will go here.
 Standard NIST public domain disclaimer goes here.